 Can you grab my screwdriver from the drawer in the basement?

 One other point: "grabbing" something means that you get it quickly.
-If it's going to take a long time to get something, you don't use the word "grab".
+If it's going to take a long time to get something, don't use the word "grab".

 a jar of (something)